bramleyccslab/scm-repo/content/home/faq.md

 ## Can I get an extension for an assignment?

 For the portfolio, there are no extensions.
-You can miss 2 entries, no questions asked.
+You can miss 5/20 entries per semester, no questions asked.

 For the presentation, there are no extensions.
 If you are ill, you get one chance to reschedule.
 That said, [special circumstances](https://www.ed.ac.uk/student-administration/extensions-special-circumstances/students/special-circumstances-explained) happen and are handled by the ITO.